 - Builds relationships and bonds with others in recovery

 Recovery from marijuana addiction is possible.
 If you or someone you love is struggling with addiction, Eagle Creek Ranch can help.
+Our marijuana rehab programs have proven to help people with a dependency on marijuana.
 Contact us today to find out more.

 Kendall Maloof is the clinical director at Eagle Creek Ranch Recovery.
 She is a licensed marriage and family therapist and has held multiple leadership roles before settling here at Eagle Creek.
 Kendall received her master’s degree in marriage and family therapy from the Chicago School of Professional Psychology in 2016.
 Her career in mental and behavioral health began in 2014 when she took up internships in both the nonprofit and for profit sectors.
 She interned at multiple reputable companies, such as The Living Success Center and 449 Recovery in California.